Mark Milley: Chairman of the Joint Chiefs of Staff

+Milley was the Chairman of the Joint Chiefs of Staff from 30 September 2019, to 30 September 2023.

+First Trump administration
-On December 8, 2018, President Donald Trump announced that he would nominate Milley to serve as chairman of the Joint Chiefs of Staff, although Secretary of Defense Jim Mattis and then-Chairman of the Joint Chiefs of Staff General Joseph Dunford favored Air Force Chief of Staff General David L. Goldfein for the appointment.
-Milley had initially been fielded as a candidate to succeed Curtis Scaparrotti as commander of the United States European Command and Supreme Allied Commander Europe but after the interview with Trump was nominated for the chairmanship instead.
-He was confirmed by the Senate 89–1 on July 25, 2019, and sworn in on September 30.

-After attending 75th anniversary commemorations of the Battle of the Bulge in Belgium on December 16, 2019, Milley met with the Russian military chief of staff Valery Gerasimov in Bern, Switzerland, on December 18.
-This continued a series of meetings between the American and Russian military chiefs reestablished by Milley's predecessor Joseph Dunford in 2017 to ensure open communication and reduce the risks in conflict areas.
+On 8 December 2018, Trump announced that he would nominate Milley to serve as chairman of the Joint Chiefs of Staff, although Secretary of Defense Jim Mattis and then-Chairman of the Joint Chiefs of Staff General Joseph Dunford favored Air Force Chief of Staff General David L. Goldfein for the appointment.
+Initially Milley had been fielded as a candidate to succeed Curtis Scaparrotti as commander of the United States European Command and Supreme Allied Commander Europe but after the interview with Trump was nominated for the chairmanship instead.
+He was confirmed by the Senate 89–1 on 25 July 2019, and sworn in on 30 September.
+After attending 75th anniversary commemorations of the Battle of the Bulge in Belgium on 16 December 2019, Milley met with the Russian military chief of staff Valery Gerasimov in Bern, Switzerland, on 18 December.
+That continued a series of meetings between the American and Russian military chiefs reestablished by Milley's predecessor Joseph Dunford in 2017 to ensure open communication and reduce the risks in conflict areas.

 During Trump's re-election campaign, a photograph featuring Vice President Mike Pence, Trump, Esper, and Milley, was used in one of Trump's political ads.
-Defense officials said that the image was used without Milley's knowledge and consent and that the ad was later removed "ahead of time."
+Defense officials said that the image was used without Milley's knowledge and consent and that the ad was later removed "ahead of time".

+St. John's Church incident

+On 1 June 2020, during the protests in Washington, D.C., which followed the murder of George Floyd, Milley, in combat uniform, walked with the president from the White House across Lafayette Square to St. John's Episcopal Church about half an hour after federal officers and police had used tear gas and other riot control tactics to disperse protestors, drawing sharp criticism from former military officers and others.

+According to Peril, Milley attended the walk in combat fatigues as he had been summoned away at short notice from a planned visit to an FBI operations center, and immediately departed once he and Esper realized the political implications of the walk, saying that he felt "sick" and was "fucking done with this shit" to Esper.
+As a result, Milley was not present for Trump's photo op at St. John's Church.
+The House Armed Services Committee later requested that Esper and Milley testify before the committee about the military's role in the George Floyd protests, which they did on 9 July.